clementchadebec/benchmark_VAE/README.md

 ... )
 ```

 **important note 1**: For all AE-based models (AE, WAE, RAE_L2, RAE_GP), both the encoder and decoder must return a `ModelOutput` instance.
-For the encoder, the `ModelOuput` instance must contain the embbeddings under the key `embedding`.
-For the decoder, the `ModelOuput` instance must contain the reconstructions under the key `reconstruction`.
+For the encoder, the `ModelOutput` instance must contain the embbeddings under the key `embedding`.
+For the decoder, the `ModelOutput` instance must contain the reconstructions under the key `reconstruction`.

 **important note 2**: For all VAE-based models (VAE, Beta_VAE, IWAE, HVAE, VAMP, RHVAE), both the encoder and decoder must return a `ModelOutput` instance.
-For the encoder, the `ModelOuput` instance must contain the embbeddings and **log**-covariance matrices (of shape batch_size x latent_space_dim) respectively under the key `embedding` and `log_covariance` key.
-For the decoder, the `ModelOuput` instance must contain the reconstructions under the key `reconstruction`.
+For the encoder, the `ModelOutput` instance must contain the embbeddings and **log**-covariance matrices (of shape batch_size x latent_space_dim) respectively under the key `embedding` and `log_covariance` key.
+For the decoder, the `ModelOutput` instance must contain the reconstructions under the key `reconstruction`.

 ## Using benchmark neural nets